What is WP EasyCart?

-The biggest drawback on the free plan is obviously the 2% transaction fee, which I kind of understand as they are providing you an ecommerce plugin to use for no fixed cost.
+The biggest drawback on the free plan is obviously the 2% transaction fee, which is kind of understandable as they are providing you an ecommerce plugin to use for no fixed cost.
 It should be noted that this is charged on top of the payment processor fees but this is removed when you upgrade to the Pro and Premium package.

-There are quite a few benefits to upgrading to one of the paid plans as you not only get additional features but also support from the developers behind the plugin and overall $69 and $99 a year isn’t too bad for what you get in terms of features, which I will cover more below.
+There are quite a few benefits to upgrading to one of the paid plans as you not only get additional features but also support from the developers behind the plugin and overall $69 and $99 a year isn’t too bad for what you get in terms of features, which is covered more below.

 WP EasyCart Features